joepalermo/dm_math_solvers/README.md

         - [x] First cut solution: start with uncomposed, then composed, but split composed by # sentences per problem
         - Choose strategy:
             - automatically (treat as a k-armed bandit)
-            - manually (define difficulty ordering on the modules, define master threshold, define strategy for mixing in easy problems)
+            - manually? (define difficulty ordering on the modules, define master threshold, define simple strategy for mixing in mastered problems to prevent forgetting)
 - write annotation script (to add the formal elements into the problem description)
     - Use the script to generated a separate processed dataset which is used to construct RL env- Model and optimization
-- Decide on problem framing + NN architecture + training procedure
+- Decide on problem framing, NN architecture, and training procedure
-    - input:
+    - Decide on input:
-        -raw text with annotations + intermediate (incomplete) graph as text -raw text with annotations + intermediate (incomplete) graph as graph
+        - raw text with annotations + intermediate (incomplete) graph as text
+        - raw text with annotations + intermediate (incomplete) graph as graph
     - output: operator probability vector (i.e. policy)
-    - implementation: vanilla transformer, gated transformer XL (more stable for RL?)
+    - implementation: vanilla transformer or gated transformer XL (more stable for RL?)
     - optimization: PPO?
 - Strategy to alternate between training and running the policy
     1. Run the policy with search (e.g. BFS) and save a subset of actions/programs in a replay buffer